Updated: February 6, 2026

 • Discreetness for active lifestyles

-• Required absorbency levels
+• Required absorbency level

-• Extended wear time
+• Expected wear time (day and night)

 Bed Pads